zinge/rcfiles/pg-9.6/install.md

 ### Get and install
-firs go postgresql site and find information about repo, https://yum.postgresql.org/repopackages.php use repo for 9.6 postgresql after install repo, list available distros, i'm  use
+first go postgresql site and find information about repo, https://yum.postgresql.org/repopackages.php

+use repo for 9.6 postgresql
+after install repo,
+list available distros, i'm  use